 patients with AKI.

 Important Survey Your Opinion Helps!
-At CRRT 2014, there was much discussion regarding the recovery aspect of AKI.
+At AKI & CRRT 2015, there was much discussion regarding the recovery aspect of AKI.
 An area of

 interest is how to enhance recovery in patients who remain dialysis-dependent at discharge.